Raleigh Sex Crimes Attorneys

 Willfully exposing private parts in the presence of another is a Class 2 misdemeanor under section 14-190.9 of the North Carolina General Statutes.
 However, if accused of exposing oneself to gratify sexual desires in the presence of a person younger than 16, charges rise to a Class H felony.

-Under section 14-202 of the North Carolina General Statues, a person commits the crime of secretly peeping if the person secretly looks into a room, including a bedroom, bathroom, or shower that is occupied by another or surreptitiously peeps under or through another person’s clothing.
+Under section 14-202 of the North Carolina General Statutes, a person commits the crime of secretly peeping if the person secretly looks into a room, including a bedroom, bathroom, or shower that is occupied by another or surreptitiously peeps under or through another person’s clothing.
 A first offense is a Class 1 misdemeanor unless the accused possessed a photographic device, which is a Class A 1 misdemeanor, or took photos or video, which is a Class I felony.

 A second or subsequent offense elevates the offense to a Class A1 misdemeanor, a Class I felony, or a Class H felony.

-Possessing, recording, producing, transporting, or selling any material featuring minors engaged in sexual activity is a crime.
+Possessing, recording, producing, transporting, or selling any material featuring minors engaged in sexual activity is a sex crime.
 This includes live performances, but photographs and videotapes are more common.

 North Carolina defines three degrees of sexual exploitation of a minor:

 The federal government also prohibits the possession, creation, and transmittal of child pornography.
 Federal charges can include mandatory minimum sentences.
 The federal sentencing guidelines carry lengthy prison terms for these charges.
 You need an attorney to represent you immediately.
 Be very careful because even though you may face state charges first, the feds may decide to indict you in the federal system.
 An experienced federal defense attorney can sometimes persuade the federal government to leave your case in state court or negotiate a plea before they ever indict you.
 This can save you years of prison.
-I

-People who have been convicted of certain offenses must register as a sex offender under North Carolina law.
+People who have been convicted of certain offenses must register as sex offenders under North Carolina law.
 These offenses include most of the ones discussed on this page.
 If you move from another state into the Raleigh area and have a past conviction in your former state, you may also be required to register.

 The state maintains a database of registered sex offenders, which is available to anyone with Internet access.
 On the database, people can search by name, address, or longitude and latitude to find registered offenders.